Came The Brawn

 Billy Mindy

 Small part.
-Not listed by Maltin & Bann.
 Also known as Billy Minderhout.
-He's one of the three pushovers that Alfalfa's afraid to wrestle, and is also in the back row during the match.
+Alfalfa doesn't like the looks of his eyes.
+He's also in the back row during the match.

 Small part.
 Alfalfa doesn't want to wrestle him because he's got too much muscle.